 Dry at as low a temperature as you can.
 I use a dehydrator set at 95°F. Check in on your flour every few hours, turning it over so it dries evenly.
 This can take anywhere from an hour to a day.
 You want the flour to be dead dry.
 No moisture.

 You are almost there.
 You now have what is essentially acorn “corn meal,” a gritty, coarse “flour” you can use to make polenta with; it’s pretty good, actually.
 But to make real flour you need to grind it one more time.

 To turn your acorn polenta into acorn flour, grind the dried meal in a spice grinder, coffee grinder, or, best yet, a Vitamix fitted with dry blades.
 This is what I use, and it is worth every penny.

 If you have a flour sifter this is a good time to break it out.
 Grind and sift into a clean bowl until you have nothing but pure, powdery goodness.
 A typical coffee grinder will require about 35 seconds of grinding to get there, my Vitamix takes only 15 seconds.

 Your acorn flour is mildly fragile, especially if you are dealing with high fat acorns, like blue oaks, live oaks and red oaks.
 I store mine in quart Mason jars in the fridge or freezer.
-Stored this way, the flour will last for two years or more — which is good, because oaks don’t drop huge amounts of acorns every year.
+Stored this way, the flour will last for several years — which is good, because oaks don’t drop huge amounts of acorns every year.

 Does all this sound like a lot of work?
 Well, I won’t lie to you: It is.
 And like I said, this process makes the highest quality acorn flour possible.
 There are easier ways, but the quality of the flour is inferior.
 This will make you quite aware about how we take regular wheat flour for granted.
 Do this and I can guarantee you will not be tossing around acorn flour the way you would with all-purpose.
 It’s too precious.